 Therese's involvement with Kenya began over 15 years ago, whilst carrying out research projects on cultural transitions, responsible tourism, wildlife conservation and sustainable community development in the area.

 Since graduating from BSc Eco Tourism at UCLan in 2007, Therese Green is in her second decade of running MaaChild, a charity with a clear purpose of providing Kenyan Children within the Maasai community with a chance of sustainable end to end education.

-“During regular UCLan field trips I worked closely with the Maasai people in Southern Kenya, where I noted there was a significant lack of opportunity for the Maasai children to access secondary education,” Therese said.
+During regular UCLan field trips, Therese worked closely with the Maasai people in Southern Kenya.
+She noticed that Maasai children lacked access to secondary education.

 Reflecting on her time on campus, Therese says that the teaching was “inspirational” and that the most enjoyable aspects of the degree course were the “strong focus on independent learning” as well as working in the field.

 In terms of the decision to go to University itself, Therese has urged anyone debating the idea to take the risk and reap the rewards.